DeepTrackAI/MIRO/README.md

 **MIRO** (Multimodal Integration through Relational Optimization) is a geometric deep learning framework that enhances clustering algorithms by transforming complex point clouds into an optimized structure amenable to conventional clustering methods.

 ## How it works?
-**MIRO** employs recurrent graph neural networks (rGNNs) to learn a transformation that squeezes localization belonging to the same cluster toward a common center, resulting in a compact representation of clusters within the SMLM point cloud.
+**MIRO** employs recurrent graph neural networks (rGNNs) to learn a transformation that squeezes localization belonging to the same cluster toward a common center, resulting in a compact representation of clusters within the point cloud.

 <div align="center">
   <img src="assets/MIRO.png" width="500"/>